konszymanski/safespace-ai/README.md

 - `GET /debug/crisis-state/{session_id}` - reads current crisis counters.
 - `DELETE /session/{session_id}` - clears in-memory state for a session.

+## Model Training
+Before running the application, you must generate the safety model artifact.
+The backend requires a trained classifier to perform risk scoring.

+1. Navigate to ```backend/ml/train/```.

+2. Open and run the ```train_safety_model.ipynb``` notebook.

+This will save the safety_model_tuned_bayes.pkl file to the required directory.

+Note: Ensure the .pkl file is present before building the Docker containers, as the backend will fail to initialize without it.

 ## Run with Docker (recommended)

 ### Clone the project